 This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Conviviality Plc has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Conviviality is committed to acting ethically and with integrity and transparency in all business dealings.
 Read our full Anti-Slavery document here.

 Conviviality is the UK’s leading independent wholesaler and distributor of alcohol and impulse serving consumers through hospitality and food service.

-Our business is organised into three divisions; Conviviality Retail, Conviviality Direct and Conviviality Trading all of which are supported through its nationwide distribution network.
+Our business is organised into two divisions; Conviviality Retail and Conviviality Direct both of which are supported through its nationwide distribution network.

 Conviviality Retail is the UK’s largest franchised off licence and convenience chain with over 350 Franchisees and more than 700 retail stores trading primarily under the fascia’s of Bargain Booze, Bargain Booze Select Convenience and Wine Rack.